-In the case of devices with the order code for "Design", option J and K, an inlet run of only $\geq 2$ x DN must be taken into consideration.
+In the case of devices with the order code for "Design", option J and K, an inlet run of only $\ge 2 \text{ x DN}$ must be taken into consideration.

 Installation upstream of valves

 Installation without inlet and outlet runs is possible: devices with the order code for "Design", option C.